Prompt Fuzzing for Fuzz Driver Generation: Design

 \subsubsection{Mutation strategies}

-\tool focuses on mutating the API combinations in the prompts to instruct program generation. \tool implements the following mutation operations on API combinations that are commonly used in traditional fuzzing\cite{afl, honggfuzz, titan_fuzz, graphfuzz, superion}: \begin{itemize} \item \textbf{Insertion(C, A)}: Insert API $A$ into combination \textit{C}. \item \textbf{Replacement(C, A, B)}: Replace API $A$ in combination \textit{C} with API $B$. \item \textbf{Crossover(C, S)}: Combine combination \textit{C} and \textit{S} to create a new combination. \end{itemize} Guided by the energy of APIs, \tool can efficiently schedule the mutation to assemble combinations of APIs to reach previously unexplored code.
-However, combining APIs based solely on their degrees of exploration without considering their potential interrelationships hinders the ability of LLMs to generate programs that explore complex API relations.
-To facilitate more effective mutation, \tool also collects statistics that reflect the effectiveness of API combinations used in the prompts.
-Specifically, \tool collects the following statistics from the code of each program in the seed bank: \begin{itemize} \item \textbf{Density}: The maximum number of library API calls that exhibit explicit data dependence with each other. \item \textbf{Unique branches}: The number of unique branches triggered during program execution. \end{itemize} \tool quantifies the quality of a program by using Equation \ref{equ:quality}, where the program with more correlating API calls and more discovering branches is assigned a higher quality.
+\tool mutates API function combinations in prompts to instruct program generation. \tool borrows the following mutation strategies, which are commonly used in traditional fuzzers~\cite{afl, honggfuzz, titan_fuzz, graphfuzz, superion}, but applies them to API functions in prompts: \begin{itemize} \item $\mathrm{Insertion}(C, A)$: Insert API function $A$ into combination \textit{C}. \item $\mathrm{Replacement}(C, A, B)$: Replace API function $A$ in combination \textit{C} with API function $B$. \item $\mathrm{Crossover}(C, S)$: Merge combinations \textit{C} and \textit{S} into a new combination. \end{itemize} Guided by the energy of API functions, \tool schedules the mutations to assemble API function combinations to generate previously unexplored functions.
+However, combining API functions based solely on their degrees of exploration without considering their dependencies prevents LLMs from exploring complex API relations.
+To overcome this limitation, for each seed program, \tool gathers the following statistics, which reflect the effectiveness of API combinations in prompts: \begin{itemize} \item Density: The maximum number of library API calls sharing explicit data dependency. \item Unique branches: The number of unique branches triggered during program execution. \end{itemize} \tool quantifies a program's quality by \autoref{equ:quality}, which assigns a higher quality to the programs that have more correlated API calls and that discover more branches.